Scott Mitchell (quarterback): Professional career

-Made expendable after the Lions signed Gus Frerotte two weeks earlier, Mitchell was dealt to the Baltimore Ravens on March 16, 1999 for a third-round draft pick that year and a fifth-rounder in 2000.
+Years later, Mitchell stated that he was "a very good player" in his time in Detroit while believing that his achievements there were minimized, whether out of jealousy or unreasonable expectations, stating that "I always felt I have been unjustly criticized."
+Brown described the team's failures as not so much about Mitchell as it "was failing to put the right coaching, schemes and systems around him."
+Mitchell reiterated his defense of his tenure in Detroit in the wake of the 2023 documentary Bye Bye Barry.
+While the documentary did not mention Mitchell by name, he took the documentary (which featured interviews of people such as Fontes) as implicitly blaming him for the reason that the Lions never won (or even make) a Super Bowl, stating that all were to blame to not make the Super Bowl, not just him, stating "I will believe until I die that had we been given more time and patience with the offense, we had and the talent we had we could have made a deep run in the playoffs and competed to win a Super Bowl."

 After not being able to acquire Brad Johnson from the Minnesota Vikings, the Ravens settled for Mitchell who signed a one-year $3 million contract upon his arrival in Baltimore.
 He completed 24 of 56 passes for 236 yards, threw a touchdown pass and was intercepted four times before Stoney Case replaced him as starting quarterback during the third quarter of a 23–20 loss to the Pittsburgh Steelers in a Week 2 home opener at PSINet Stadium on September 19.
 He saw no further action with the Ravens and became an unrestricted free agent following the 1999 season.

 Mitchell signed with the Cincinnati Bengals on March 9, 2000.
 He was the veteran backup to Akili Smith after Jeff Blake signed as a free agent with the New Orleans Saints.
 He retired as an active player following the 2001 season.